August 4, 2023

 “Boredom kills more people than hard work ever will.”

-Most people in the comments were in agreement, championing non-stop work over idle moments.
+Most people in the comments agreed, championing non-stop work over idle moments.
 It got me thinking about our perception and relationship with boredom.

 The Negative Perception